I wrote and maintain the theme for my wife’s website.

 fairly easily reached level 8, but level 9 looked like a lot more work so I

 haven’t tried to reach that yet.
-I would recommend PHPStan over all the other
+I would recommend PHPStan for sure.
+I needed to

-Composer to add PHPUnit as a dependency for PHPStan
+use Composer to add PHPUnit as a dependency for

 was all it took.